taikedz/our-pxe/pxe/PXE_on_Ubuntu.md

 Check that you have the `/mnt/dists` directory as provided by the DVD.
 If you do not, you will need to copy them through from the same architecture and release DVD for Ubuntu Server

+### NEW INSTRUCTIONS - NFS

+mkdir /srv/install
+vim /etc/exports

+# add:
+    /srv/install   192.168.1.0/24(ro,async,no_root_squash,no_subtree_check)

+where 192.168.1.0/24 is the base network IP

 ## Get the network boot kernel and image

 Copy the boot images to /tftpboot